 If the ALJ decides not to issue an oral decision, the checksheet document is not entered into the record, but instead becomes a working paper of the ALJ.
 If the ALJ decides to state an oral decision and enters the checksheet document into the record, the checksheet remains a part of the record even if the ALJ later decides not to use the incorporation-by-reference procedure.

 When the ALJ decides that changes must be made to any of the findings of fact or the rationale of the oral decision, a written decision incorporating the oral decision by reference may not be issued.
-In such cases, the ALJ must use either the short-form or long-form decisional templates to write the decision; a decision incorporated into the Notice of Decision is not acceptable.
-The written decision will explain that it changes some (or all) of the oral decision announced at the hearing and discuss any changes in the findings of fact and reasons for the decision entered into the record during the hearing.
+In such cases, the ALJ must use the standard non-oral decisional templates to write the decision; a decision incorporated into the Notice of Decision is not acceptable.
+The written decision will explain that it changes some (or all) of the oral decision announced at the hearing and will discuss any changes in the findings of fact and reasons for the decision that were entered into the record during the hearing.

 IV.
 Notice of Decision

 When the ALJ enters a wholly favorable oral decision that conforms to the requirements of Part III, and no changes to the oral findings and rationale are required, the Notice of Decision must include, as an integral part of the notice, a written decision that incorporates by reference the findings of fact and rationale that the ALJ orally stated at the hearing.
 See Attachment 1.
 Because the written decision is an integral part of the notice, the ALJ must sign and date the Notice of Decision when the incorporation-by-reference procedure is used.